Behind the Scenes

 Susan Prentice Martinsen

 Susan Martinsen of Ashland, Wisconsin has been painting murals in the Upper Great Lakes area since 1998.
-In addition to her independent work, she and Kelly meredith have produced 20 murals together, many of them the largest in the region.
+In addition to her independent work, she and Kelly Meredith have produced 20 murals together, many of them the largest in the region.
 Susan paints with fluid, painterly style that emphasizes drawing and powerful lighting, which works well for murals.
-Susan maintains a studio in Ashland at 1804 Lake Shore Dr (behind Snap Fitness) which is open to the public 9am-12pm weekdays.
+Susan maintains a studio in Ashland at 415 Main Street West, which is open to the public 9am-12pm weekdays.

 Kelly Meredith works out of a building in downtown Butternut, which was once the local heating and plumbing store.
 The back of the building is used as her studio, and the front has been converted into Fanatical Fish Gallery, where she shows her work and the work of other area artists.
 She has been a full time muralist since 2003 and continues to paint murals in the northland and beyond.
 Fanatical Fish is located at 108 N Main Street in Butternut and is open whenever she is working in her studio.